HalleluBERT: Let Every Token That Has Meaning Bear Its Weight: Acknowledgments

 \section{Acknowledgments}

 First and foremost, the author gives all honor and glory to his Lord and Savior, Jesus Christ, whose grace, strength, and guidance made this work possible.

-Further, the author gratefully acknowledges the support of Google’s TPU Research Cloud for providing access to Cloud TPUs, which enabled efficient pretraining of HalleluBERT.
+Further, the author gratefully acknowledges the support of Google’s TensorFlow Research Cloud (TFRC) for providing access to Cloud TPUs, which enabled efficient pre-training of HalleluBERT.
 The author also thanks Nora Limbourg, the assigned Google Cloud Customer Engineer, for her valuable technical assistance and coordination throughout the project.